 Students who want to study in Japan consider various factors when choosing where to study: university rankings, degree programs, and availability of scholarships & financial aid.
-Apart from these academic factors, students also have to consider the life and culture of the countries they will move into, including the liveability or quality of life in these places.
+Apart from these academic factors, students also have to consider the life and culture of the countries they will move into, including the quality of life in these places.

-If you are interested in studying in Japan and the language and culture differs vastly from your own, you may also consider the international student population as a factor when choosing where to study.
-If an area has more international students, this means that there are probably students from your own country, more international student organizations, and more seniors or senpais who could help you with in your life abroad.
+If you are interested in studying in Japan, and the language and culture differs vastly from your own, you may also consider the international student population as a factor when choosing where to study.
+If an area has more international students, this means that there are probably students from your own country, more international student organizations, and more seniors or senpais who could help you with your life abroad.
 Masters and PhD students who plan to bring their spouse or children may also want to live in an area with a diverse population where they are more likely to find apartments that accept foreigners or schools that offer English after-school programs for kids.

 In this article, we will examine the results of the latest Annual Survey of International Students released in 2019 by the Japan Student Services Organization (JASSO).
-We’ll also look at some liveability indexes to better understand the quality of living in cities with high international student populations.
+We’ll also look at some livability indexes to better understand the quality of living in cities with high international student populations.

 Kanto region: Tokyo, Saitama, Chiba